-A candidate who finds it necessary to interrupt the continuity of his or her residence must petition the dean for an official leave of absence.
-This written petition must specify the term of absence, state the reason for the requested leave of absence, and be approved by the student's Special Committee.
-A candidate who will not be in residence but will return to the Graduate School of Medical Sciences to present and defend a thesis at the final examination, having completed all requirements for a degree except for the final examination, must petition for a leave of absence.
+A candidate who finds it necessary to interrupt the continuity of his residence must petition the dean for an official leave of absence.
+His written petition must specify the term of absence, state the reason for the requested leave of absence, and be approved by his Special Committee.

+A candidate who will not be in residence but will return to the Graduate School of Medical Sciences to present and defend his thesis at the final examination, having completed all requirements for his degree except for the final examination, must petition for a leave of absence.

-Tuition and fees are not charged to degree candidates while they are on leaves of absence; however, candidates on leaves of absence are not eligible to utilize University facilities or to receive student health benefits.
+Tuition and fees are not charged to degree candidates while they are on leave of absence; however, candidates on leave of absence are not eligible to utilize university facilities or to receive student health benefits or student hospitalization insurance.